-Prior studies (Turner, 1983b) had shown that recruitment of P. scouleri is facilitated by certain macroalgae (such as N. larix) having a central axis ~1 mm in diameter to which the hooked surfgrass seeds can attach.
-N. larix should thus positively influence
+Prior studies (Turner, 1983b) had shown that recruitment of P. scouleri is facilitated by certain macroalgae (such as N. larix) having a central axis \sim 1 mm in diameter to which the hooked surfgrass seeds can attach.
+N. larix should thus positively influence surfgrass recruits.
+The reciprocal effect, of resident surfgrass on colonization of N. larix was unstudied, although a prior investigation showed that N. larix recruitment rates were very low (Menge et al., 1993).
+Hence, the high abundance of N. larix seemed most likely maintained by lateral vegetative spread of the basal holdfast system of this alga.

 We established reciprocal recruit-adult experiments to determine either if N. larix recruits could increase in abundance in the presence of resident surfgrass, or if surfgrass recruits could increase in the presence of resident N. larix.
-We defined N. larix recruits as clumps of 1-5 thalli (~2-10 cm in area) surrounded by ("resident") P. scouleri, and defined P. scouleri recruits as plants of one or few blades growing out of seeds attached to the surrounding ("resident") N. larix.
+We defined N. larix recruits as clumps of 1-5 thalli (\sim 2-10 cm2 in area) surrounded by ("resident") P. scouleri, and defined P. scouleri recruits as plants of one or few blades growing out of seeds attached to the surrounding ("resident") N. larix.
 Nine replicate pairs of N. larix recruits and ten replicate pairs of P. scouleri recruits (five each at the upper and lower edges of the low zone) were marked with three stainless steel screws arranged in a triangle around each recruit.
 Treatment pairs were +recruit +resident, and +recruit -resident, assigned using a coin flip.
 Encroaching residents were removed periodically to maintain the -resident treatment.
 Experiments were established at I-BB in August 1987, and were monitored photographically in August, September and November 1987 and January, May and August 1988.